In Praise of Casual Skirts

 Both the hemp and Tencel fibers used to make my fabric are raised without synthetic pesticides and fertilizers.
 Processing of the Tencel yarns is done in a closed-loop system that in part uses algae to break down the organic substances used in preparing the yarn for spinning and weaving.
 Virtually all these substances are recaptured.
 You can learn more about hemp’s advantages here, and the earth- and style-friendly attributes of Tencel here.

 As a micro business, I work with very small dye lots, and early on I made the decision to use low-impact, fiber reactive dyes to create the Sympatico color palette.
 These dyes minimize the environmental cost of creating textile colors.
 As much as I would love to use all organic substances to dye the Sympatico collection, that currently is not practical.
-You can learn more about the ins and outs of environmentally responsible fabric dyes here.
+You can learn more about the ins and outs of environmentally responsible dyeing here.

 Not certain which Sympatico skirt is right for you?
 I'm happy to offer shopping and sizing advice either by email or phone.
 I can be reached between 9 am and 6 pm Pacific Time at 541-899-3988.